teresalgarra/draft-algarra-dtn-qos-00/draft-algarra-qos.md

 The block type code MUST be <xx>.
 The block processing control flags Bit 1, Bit 2 and Bit 4 MAY be set to ‘0’ to allow bundle nodes not supporting this extension block to pass it transparently.
 The block-type-specific data MUST be encoded as a definite-length CBOR [RFC8949] byte string containing a definite-length CBOR map, with each map key identifying a QoS parameter, and the associated value specifying its setting.
-A new IANA registry, "UQEB Parameters", is defined for the registration of QoS parameters and the associated values; see Section 5.1.
+A new IANA registry, ''UQEB Parameters'', is defined for the registration of QoS parameters and the associated values; see Section 5.1.
 Each QoS parameter MAY appear if needed, but does not need to.
 Each QoS parameter MUST NOT appear more than once.